Feature weighting for data analysis via evolutionary simulation: Introduction, data problem, and theoretical results

-We see that the update rule defines a discrete dynamical system on the simplex.
-At each step, the weight of feature $j$ is multiplied by a factor proportional to $1+\Delta_j(\gamma^k)$, and the whole vector is renormalized so that the updated weights again lie in $\mathcal{K}^{m-1}$.
-In this way, features with positive indices $\Delta_j(\gamma^k)$ are reinforced, while those with negative indices are diminished.
-This mechanism is reminiscent of the spirit of replicator dynamics, where the evolution of a distribution is driven by relative performance, with better-performing features gaining weight at the expense of weaker ones. \begin{proposition}[Non-degeneracy of limit points of Algorithm \ref{gAI}] Let the relative interior of the standard simplex be denoted by
+We see then that the update rule defines a discrete dynamical system on the simplex.
+At each step, the weight of feature $j\in\{1,\dots, m\}$ is multiplied by a factor proportional to $1+h\Delta_j(\gamma^k)$, and the whole vector is renormalized so that the updated weights again lie in $\mathcal{K}^{m-1}$.
+Features with positive indices $\Delta_j(\gamma^k)$ are reinforced, while those with negative indices are diminished.
+This mechanism is reminiscent of the spirit of replicator dynamics, where the evolution of a distribution is driven by relative performance, with better-performing features gaining weight at the expense of weaker ones. \begin{proposition}[Non-degeneracy of limit points of the algorithm] Consider the set